Warframe is a free-to-play third-person shooter sci-fi soloable co-op video game, released in 2013.

 The Corpus seem to be descendants of tech-oriented castes back during the Orokin days.
 They have a strong interest in reclaiming Orokin technology, lost during the Fall as the Corpus’ ancestors fled the Grineer.

-- Merge everything it infests in some sort of hivemind.
+- Merge everything it infests into some sort of hivemind.

 - Infest robots or even simple machines as well as living beings.